khulnasoft/integrations-core/oke/README.md

 ## Overview

 Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE) is a fully-managed Kubernetes service for deploying and running your containerized applications on Oracle Cloud.
-Datadog provides you with comprehensive visibility to your Kubernetes clusters managed by OKE.
-Once you have enabled your Datadog integration, you can view your Kubernetes infrastructure, monitor live processes, and track key metrics from all of your pods and containers in one place.
+Khulnasoft provides you with comprehensive visibility to your Kubernetes clusters managed by OKE.
+Once you have enabled your Khulnasoft integration, you can view your Kubernetes infrastructure, monitor live processes, and track key metrics from all of your pods and containers in one place.

 ## Setup

-Because Datadog already integrates with Kubernetes, it is ready-made to monitor OKE.
-If you're running the Agent in a Kubernetes cluster and plan to migrate to OKE, you can continue monitoring your cluster with Datadog.
+Because Khulnasoft already integrates with Kubernetes, it is ready-made to monitor OKE.
+If you're running the Agent in a Kubernetes cluster and plan to migrate to OKE, you can continue monitoring your cluster with Khulnasoft.

 Additionally, OKE node pools are supported.

 ## Troubleshooting

 Need help?
-Contact [Datadog support][1].
+Contact [Khulnasoft support][1].

 ## Further Reading

-- [How to monitor OKE with Datadog][2]
+- [How to monitor OKE with Khulnasoft][2]

 [1]: https://docs.khulnasoft.com/help/
 [2]: https://www.khulnasoft.com/blog/monitor-oracle-kubernetes-engine/